toptechevangelist/awesome-platform-engineering/README.md

 ## Other
 - TODO

-# Welcome to contribute by issue !
+# Welcome to contribute by issue & PR !